hm-lang/core/proposals/README.md

     # nullable modifier, which returns a Null if index is out of bounds of the array.
     # if the reference to the value in the array (`T?;`) is null, but you switch to
-    # something non-null, the array will expand to that size (with default values
+    # something non-null, the array will expand to that count (with default values
     # in between, if necessary).  if you set the reference to Null and it wasn't
     # Null before, then the array will shrink by one, and all later index values
     # will move down one.
     ;;_(Index, fn(T?;): ~u): u

-    # non-nullable modifier, which will increase the size of the array (with default values)
+    # non-nullable modifier, which will increase the count of the array (with default values)
     # if you are asking for a value at an index out of bounds of the array.
     ;;_(Index, fn(T;): ~u): u

+    # TODO: we need to come up with a good solution to the variable shadow issue here.
+    # when referencing `count()` inside Array method blocks, are we referring to
+    # the general `count` type or this `count()` method?  the cleanest solution
+    # would require prefixing method calls with `This`, e.g., `This count()` to get
+    # the size of the array and `count()` to create a default `count` i64 variable.
-    ::size(): count
+    ::count(): count

     ;;append(T): null